AlibabaCloudDocs/elasticsearch/intl.en-US/Elasticsearch Instances Management/Cluster monitoring and alerting/Configure X-Pack Watcher.md

 ## Precautions

-Due to the adjustment made to the Alibaba Cloud Elasticsearch network architecture, clusters created after October 2020 do not support the X-Pack Watcher and LDAP authentication features.
-In addition, you cannot reindex, search for, or replicate data between a cluster created before October 2020 and a cluster created after October 2020.
-You can perform the operations only between clusters created before October 2020 or between clusters created after October 2020.
-These features will be available soon.
+The adjustment made to the Alibaba Cloud Elasticsearch network architecture has the following impacts on clusters:

+-   Clusters created after October 2020 do not support the X-Pack Watcher and Lightweight Directory Access Protocol \(LDAP\) authentication features.
+-   You cannot reindex, search for, and replicate data between a cluster created before October 2020 and a cluster created after October 2020.
+If you want to perform these operations between them, make sure that the clusters are under the same network architecture.

+**Note:** The network architecture in the China \(Zhangjiakou\) region and the regions outside China was adjusted before October 2020.
+If you want to perform the preceding operations between a cluster created before October 2020 and that created after October 2020 in such a region, [submit a ticket](https://workorder-intl.console.aliyun.com/console.htm) to contact technical support personnel to check whether the network architecture supports the operations.

 ## Prerequisites